-We were asked to perform an API 579-1/ASME FFS-1 Fitness For Service Evaluation of a 40 year old ash silo approximately 38-foot diameter x 64-foot tall.
-The silo acts as a dewatering bin as part of an ash handling system.
+We were asked to perform an API 579-1/ASME FFS-1 Fitness For Service Evaluation of a 40 year old ash silo (approximately 38-foot diameter x 64-foot tall).
+The silo acts as a de-watering bin as part of an ash handling system.
 It is of welded steel construction with a cylindrical open top shell and a conical bottom and is elevated above grade on structural steel support legs to permit truck access for the removal of ash.
-The top of the silo has a weir system and an internal liner that was attached to the cylindrical shell approximately 12 years ago.
-The ash slurry enters the silo at the top.
-The piping and platform at the top of the silo is supported by the silo’s cylindrical shell.
+The top of the silo has a weir system and an internal liner that was attached to the cylindrical shell.
+The ash slurry enters the silo at the top, and the piping and platform at the top of the silo is supported by the silo’s cylindrical shell.

 – API 579-1/ASME FFS-1 Fitness for Service on a Brewery Tank